Happiness is over 35 years of making puzzles for you!

-All of our water-based finishes are free of volatile chemicals.
+All of our water-based finishes are esentially VOC (volatile organic compounds) free.
 They are earth and user friendly.
 They are non-toxic to our customers (children) as well as ourselves in the application process!

 We cut our puzzles from a maple-faced laminate with a recycled (wood by-product) core.
 It is laid up with a Soy Glue binder.
 This is less toxic to the user (and the environment) than other more toxic glues.

 We have strived to maintain a small ecological footprint since we started cutting our puzzles on a peddle-power scroll saw in the mid 1980's.
 Here's our progress: